 Why was my examination marked out of 180 questions instead of 200?

 The PCP and ACP Examinations are marked out of 180 questions with the remaining 20 questions being newly written and introduced into the exam.
 The EMR Examination is marked out of 90 instead of 100.
 The additional questions are being tested psychometrically for reliability and validity and are not counted towards total exam marks.
 This is part of the standard industry process for examination question development.

 My certificate arrived from Canada Post in damaged condition.
 How do I get a new certificate?

 To replace a damaged certificate, individuals should email firstname.lastname@example.org.
 Once your request is received, you will be asked to send the damaged certificate to COPR (an address will be provided) and your certificate will be replaced free of charge.
 If you do not send in the damaged certificate, a fee of $75 will be charged for a replacement certificate.

 I have lost the receipt I was issued for the exam and would like another copy.
 Can I get another copy of my receipt?

-Once I pass the exam, do I need to do anything further to work on an ambulance?
+Once I pass the examination, do I need to do anything further to work as an EMR, PCP or ACP?

-Once you have passed the exam, you still need to apply for registration/licensure/certification with the regulator in the province in which you would like to work.
+Once you have passed the COPR examination, you still need to apply and meet all registration/licensure/certification requirements with the regulator in the province in which you would like to work.
 Click here for more information.